 It’s 10 p.m. and I’m being hunted by three furious 20-somethings in a pitch-black National Forest.
 They’re pretty pissed off right now.
 It’s like I’ve lined up all of their mothers, gotten a good running start, and combo-slapped the bunch, Mexican wave style.
 All of the champagne swear words are coming out, too, folks.
 F ‘n’ C combos, mostly – a rural Aussie classic.

 The vast, empty bushland around us echoes their rage back to sender, doubled.
 It’s a racket loud enough to disturb a colony of flying foxes who screech back in annoyance, as if they’re angry Zubats about to be caught.
 Like me.

 How did I get into this predicament?
-That requires a little Pokemon Go lesson for you newcomers, and a fifteen-minute rewind of this pretty unheroic tale.
+That requires a little Pokemon Go lesson and a fifteen-minute rewind of this pretty unheroic tale.

 A quarter-hour ago, the Pokemon gym at my current position, on the edge of Mad Max-esque nothing, was controlled by a rival team.
 Somehow, the developers of this game thought it’d be a super-effective idea to install a major player hub, off the beaten track, in Australia’s tourist-eating Blue Mountains.

 We’re talking about 11,400 km² (4400 mi²) of some of the most rugged bushland my sunburnt country has to offer.
 You lose it out here – especially at night, and in the current below-freezing season of winter – and you’re in a world of hurt.

 I suppose developer Niantic’s reasoning was: “Oh, hey, Google Maps reckons there’s a Scout Hall out that way.
 Kids like Scouts.
 Kids are our target demographic.
 Gym location: created!”
 The grim reality of this place, however, makes it far from ideal.